Finding Practice Management Software that Fits

 Affordable cost

-A couple more things to consider:
+Here are a few more things to consider:

 How often is the software updated?
 What if there’s a bug in the software?